vic-ma/howtodismantle.github.io/_posts/2024-10-25-Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.md

 #### Confirm the pick

 When the worker has finished picking up the goods, they confirm this by double-clicking the ProGlove button.
-The current line item is set to "D" for "Done," and we send the worker the next bin in the list.
+The current line item is set to "D" for "Done," and we send the worker the next bin on the list.

 ![image](/assets/2024-10-25/080.png)

 ## Result and conclusion

-In this article, we learned how easy it is to build a Peakboard application that feeds a ProGlove scanner with all the information about an SAP transfer order and build the complete process to handle the whole picking process.
-All other details of the Peakboard app are not important to understand the logic and the architecture of the app.
+In this article, we learned how easy it is to build a Peakboard application that feeds a ProGlove scanner with all the information of an SAP transfer order.
+We learned how to build the complete picking process.
+All other details about the Peakboard app are not necessary to understand the logic and the architecture of the app.

-The most impressive point to show here is how the power of Peakboard and the power of ProGlove can be combined to build a perfect and secure process.
+The most impressive part here is how the power of Peakboard and the power of ProGlove can be combined to build a perfect and secure process.

-The building of the app and the actual application can be also checked in this video:
+Here's a video that shows off the application and the process of building it:

 (The video is not ready yet.
 This link will be replaced as soon as it's available.)